Past projects from HDSC faculty and staff in the following areas:

 With funding from the Picker Institute and the Arnold P. Gold Foundation, the SDM team developed and delivered a workshop, during a regularly scheduled ambulatory curriculum rotation, to introduce internal medicine residents to shared decision making concepts, give them practice in shared decision making skills, and demonstrate the use of a simple tool to facilitate shared decision making in common clinical encounters.
 One hundred thirty internal medicine and medicine-pediatrics residents attended 8 workshops over a 4-month period.
 The training workshop for internal medicine residents was rated highly by attendees and the majority stated they would change their practice based on what they learned.

-Funding provided by The Gold Foundation
+Funding from The Gold Foundation

 Depression and Diabetes Mental Health Initiative